 5. Start With Small Capital

-When you go live, begin with small position sizes to limit tuition costs.
-Early mistakes are normal; smaller stakes make lessons affordable and reduce stress, helping you improve decision‑making under real market volatility.
+When you go live, begin with small position sizes to limit learning costs.
+Early mistakes are normal; smaller stakes make the feedback loop more manageable and can reduce stress, helping you keep executing your plan when volatility increases.

 6. Refine Your Trading Plan

-This stage is where you tighten execution and remove recurring mistakes.
+This is where you tighten execution and remove recurring errors.

 - Record your trades.